 Ties of teams with the same sum of FIS Points will be broken in favour of the team with the higher individual FIS Points.
 If the tie still exists, it will be broken by random draw start.
-Nations determine by themselves which teammate will run 1st and 2nd.
-Similar to regular SBX, lane choice is determined by each nation team seed, within each Heat.
-Teams will declare which teammate will run 1st after the teams have declared lane choice.
-Lane choice will be declared in the following order; seed 1, seed 2, and then teammate running order will be declared in the following order; seed 2, seed 1.
+Similar to regular SBX, lane choice is determined by each nation team seed, within each Heat..
+Lane choice will be declared in the following order; seed 1, seed 2, seed 3, seed 4 and then teammate running order will be declared in the following order: seed 4, seed 3, seed 2, seed 1.
 The decision which gender will start first will be communicated at the Team Captains' Meeting.
 The Jury may limit the teams to choose the same order for rider 1 and 2 on a team for a portion of (for instance semifinals and Finals) or the entire event.
 This must be announced at the team captain meeting the night before the actual team event.